bjartemisund/policy/privacy-policy.md

 ## Introduction

-This policy describes what information we collect when you use appear.in’s sites, services, mobile applications, products, and content (“Services”).
+This policy describes what information we collect when you use Whereby’s sites, services, mobile applications, products, and content (“Services”).
 It also provides information about how we store, transfer, use, and delete that information, and what choices you have with respect to the information.

-This policy applies to appear.in’s online video meeting tool, including the website and mobile applications, and other appear.in websites (collectively “the Websites”), as well as other interaction (e.g. customer support conversations, user surveys and interviews etc.) you may have with appear.in.
+This policy applies to Whereby’s online video meeting tool, including the website and mobile applications, and other Whereby websites (collectively “the Websites”), as well as other interaction (e.g. customer support conversations, user surveys and interviews etc.) you may have with Whereby.

 This policy applies where we are acting as a Data Controller with respect to the personal data of users of our Services; in other words,